 Lake District Hiking

 For those living in or visiting the North West of England, the Lake District is the starting location of one of the best routes to do the grand Helvellyn hike.
 At 950m above sea level, there are a few ways to climb of Helvellyn but the route via Striding Edge is one of the most notable.

 An ascent via Striding Edge is often considered to be the best, with the most exquisite views of all.
 Although it’s characterised by many narrow walkways with valleys falling away on either side, it is certainly worth the climb up as you will be greeted with a breathtaking 360° view across the Lake District National Park.

 When it comes to the Scottish Highlands, Fort William is one of the best places to go.
-Situated on the Western coastline of the Highlands, the beautiful town has become somewhat of an ‘Outdoor Capital’ for being at the base of the legendary Ben Nevis and, also, the gateway town to Glen Nevis.
+Situated on the Western coastline, this beautiful town has become somewhat of an ‘Outdoor Capital’ for being at the base of the legendary Ben Nevis and, also, the gateway town to Glen Nevis.